mcaceresb/stata-gtools/README.md

 - Multiple groups are allowed.
 - Options `casewise`, `longstub` are not supported.
 - Option `nototal` is on by default; `total` is planned for a future release.
+- Option `pooled` pools the source variables into one.

 Differences from `summarize, detail`